ystvan/KEAsysintSWd18Mandatory/readme/README.txt

 		3. cachable (each response message must explicitly state is it cachable or not)
 			- requesting the same resources, it is necessary that these responses might be cached
+			- status code 304 - Not Modified if ETag is matching
+			- status code 412 - Precondition Failed
+			- API is using the expiration model: allow the server to state how long a response is considered fresh
+			- ETag, Last-Modified headers (optimistic concurrency)

 		4. layered system (client cannot tell what layer it's connected to)
 			- data access layer,